jgaloguz/Diffusive-Shock-Acceleration/README.md

 The first parameter equals the maximum spatial displacement per step for the trajectories away from the shock in units of au.
 The second parameter equals the width of the shock in units of au.
 The third parameter equals the maximum spatial displacement per step for the trajectories near the shock as a fraction of the first parameter.
-The fourth parameter equals the initial spatial location of the pseudo-particles for the backward runs as a factor of `z_shock`, which is the location of the bin center closest to the origin on the downstream region.
+The fourth parameter equals the initial spatial location of the pseudo-particles for the backward runs as a factor of `z_shock` or `r_shock`, which is the location of the bin center closest to the shock front on the downstream region.

+**Plotting Results**

 All results are stored in the `runs/dsa_results` folder.
 They can be visualized by running a Python script